These are some of the questions we are frequently asked. Additional questions may be answered by contacting us at 262-672-6882.

 How are obsessive and compulsive behaviors and patterns addressed?

 Some of our clients find certain activities or patterns reassuring, calming or pleasing.
 We work with families to ensure that non-invasive behaviors, patterns and preferences can be accommodated within the home environment.
-We can also create individualized plans for addressing problematic or interruptive behaviors in order to ensure personal growth and harmony in the home.
+We can also sometimes create individualized plans for addressing specific behaviors that may disrupt an individual client's ability to complete tasks or engage in activities in order to promote personal growth and harmony in the home.

 Do housemates do everything together?